wanqingt/r-note/README.md

 # r-note

-*Reorganize the code for R*
+Reorganize the code for R

 Overall work flow:

--/reference/
+-*/reference/*

 1. Some code from previous study in 'Data Science' course of coursera